 A few ladles at a time, add the liquid mixture to the flour and whisk until just blended being careful not to over mix.

-In a third bowl, beat the egg whites with a pinch of sea salt until soft peaks form.
+In a third bowl, beat the egg whites until soft peaks form.

 Gently fold in the whipped egg whites into the batter being very careful not to over mix.